Wissahickon High School

-Wissahickon High School is the sole public high school of the Wissahickon School District, and is located in Ambler, Pennsylvania.
+Wissahickon High School is the sole public high school of the Wissahickon School District, and is located in Lower Gwynedd Township, Pennsylvania, with an Ambler postal address.

 The school is recognized as a National Blue Ribbon School of Excellence by the United States Department of Education.

 In 2021, Wissahickon High School was ranked as the 12th best public high school in Pennsylvania and 384th in the nation by Niche.
 U.S. News & World Report 2021 ranked WHS #12 best in the state and #517 in the nation.

 Athletics

-The Wissahickon athletic department is currently admitted under the Pennsylvania Interscholastic Athletic Association (PIAA) and by school size is sanctioned under District I. The high school boasts 2 artificial turf fields, 1 stadium, and a natatorium which serves the Wissahickon football, men and women's soccer, men's and women's lacrosse, women's field hockey, men's and women's swimming, men’s and women’s water polo, and numerous community club teams.
+The Wissahickon athletic department is currently admitted under the Pennsylvania Interscholastic Athletic Association (PIAA) and by school size is sanctioned under District I. The high school boasts 2 artificial turf fields, 1 stadium, and a natatorium which serves the Wissahickon football, men's and women's track and field, men and women's soccer, men's and women's lacrosse, women's field hockey, men's and women's swimming & diving (Tess), men's and women's water polo, and numerous community club teams.
 Wissahickon has an athletic rivalry with Upper Dublin High School.